Relational model: SQL and the relational model

+SQL, initially pushed as the standard language for relational databases, deviates from the relational model in several places.
+The current ISO SQL standard doesn't mention the relational model or use relational terms or concepts.

+According to the relational model, a Relation's attributes and tuples are mathematical sets, meaning they are unordered and unique.
+In a SQL table, neither rows nor columns are proper sets.
+A table may contain both duplicate rows and duplicate columns, and a table's columns are explicitly ordered.
+SQL uses a Null value to indicate missing data, which has no analog in the relational model.
+Because a row can represent unknown information, SQL does not adhere to the relational model's Information Principle.

 Set-theoretic formulation

 Basic notions in the relational model are relation names and attribute names.
 We will represent these as strings such as "Person" and "name" and we will usually use the variables $r, s, t, \ldots$ and $a, b, c$ to range over them.
 Another basic notion is the set of atomic values that contains values such as numbers and strings.

 Our first definition concerns the notion of tuple, which formalizes the notion of row or record in a table: